ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 echo foo:bar:baz | tr : \\n        # split on ":" delimiter, replace ":" with newline
 echo "\u0001 hi" | tr -cd '[:print:]' # strip out nonprintable characters, -c is complement(opposite of)

+# TEE - read from STDIN and write to STDOUT and regular files
+echo "output in both" | tee /path/to/file echo "output in both" | tee -a /path/to/file   # append to file

 # SED - streaming editor
 echo "2.03" | sed 's/\.//g'  # will print 203
 echo "(foo)" | sed 's/[()]//g'  # will print "foo", dont have to escape parens like \( and \) with regex